elsiklab/multivariantviewer/README.md

 See http://gmod.org/wiki/JBrowse_FAQ#How_do_I_install_a_plugin for more details

-### Install LD server
+## linkage_server

-Optionally, LD can be calculated from plink on the server and rendered
+Optionally, LD can be calculated from the VCF files on the server side using plink and rendered as a classic block view.

+### Pre-requisites linkage_server

+* tabix
+* plink2 aka plink 1.9

+### Install linkage_server

+    npm install

+### Run linkage_server

     node linkage_server/index.js

-The LD server additionally requires tabix and plink2 aka plink 1.9 to be installed.
-You may also use a node.js taskrunner like forever or pm2
+You might also find it useful to use a node.js taskrunner like forever or pm2

 ## Notes

-The configuration in test/tracks.conf becomes slow for thousands of VCF samples.
-It takes about 7 seconds to parse the 1kg data test/tracks.conf.
+Large configurations in test/tracks.conf become slow for thousands of VCF samples.
+It takes about 7 seconds to parse the 1kg data test/tracks.conf so we put it in test/trackList.json

 If the track becomes too tall, it breaks the absolute limit that the browser allows for a HTML5 canvas.
 The 1kg data in test/tracks.conf presses this limit